masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 So it looks like it is an ELF 64-bit executable.

-I ran `objdump -d validation -M intel` to get a feel for the binary.
-What is contains.
-From it I could see that it contained a function called `verify_your_name`, `main` and functions named `f1` up to `f9`.
+First I ran `objdump -d validation -M intel` to get a feel for it.
+From it I could see that it contains a function called `verify_your_name`, `main` and functions named `f1` up to `f9`.

 So I went through the code in gdb to see what is happening.

 First we get redirected to `verify_your_name`.
 That function then calls the printf and scanf that asks for the users name and age.
 After that the f1 function is called.
+And in that function, and in all the other f-functions we see code similar to this:

 ```
 => 0x40075b <f6+1>: mov    r9,0x1a